MerginMaps/docs/src/manage/webmaps-applications/index.md

 :::

 Webmap behaviour can be customised to your organisation's specific needs via a `map-script.js` file to build a webmap application.
-This is a javascript file that runs with your map and lets you add custom controls and behaviour on top of the built-in OpenLayers map.
+This is a JavaScript file that runs with your map and lets you add custom controls and behaviour on top of the built-in OpenLayers map.
 The script runs in both the project map view and in shared/embedded public maps.

-It has reference to the map itself, API and other components to allow further customization, including WMS and WFS OGC API (read-only).
+It has reference to the map itself, API and other components to allow further customisation, including WMS and WFS OGC API (read-only).

 The code can reference `MerginMaps` global object as:
  - `MerginMaps.getMap()` - the OpenLayers `Map` instance